jfo-omalley/repairarch/_texts/computing.md

 *Scope and Content*

 This folder contains mixed media materials documenting the activities of the Colorado State Computer CSC, primarily from 2035 onward.
-The documentation includes technical information for the implementation of their modular and shared computing centers, sign-ups and correspondence with globally located CSCs in Kenya, Vietnam, and the Philippines that transitioned from call centers and other customer support professions.
+The documentation includes technical information for the implementation of their modular and shared computing centers, sign-ups.
+Notable correspondence with globally located CSCs includes partner communities in Kenya, Vietnam, and the Philippines that transitioned from call centers and other customer support professions.

 ![][image-1]